-Nellie Stevens Holly (Ilex) is a fast-growing, dense evergreen shrub that can grow up to 3 feet per year.
+Nellie Stevens Holly (Ilex) is a fast-growing, dense evergreen shrub that can grow up to three feet per year.
 Sporting a natural pyramidal shape, you won’t have to break out your pruning shears to maintain its naturally dense habit.

 In spring, tiny green-white flowers begin to bloom but are not the highlight of this shrub.
 In the winter, bright red berries appear in the fall and persist throughout the winter.